bakirillov/awesome-underinvestigated-biology/contributing.md

 ## Contribution Guidelines

-You want to contribute to Awesome Underinvestigated Biology?
+You want to contribute to Awesome Under-investigated Biology?
 Great!

 Please ensure your pull request adheres to the following guidelines: